$201 Find Cheap Flights from Chicago O'Hare Airport to Italy

 The average price of all round-trip flights from Chicago O'Hare Intl Airport to Italy clicked on KAYAK for each day over the last 12 months.

-Your flight ticket price will generally be cheaper if you fly to Italy on a Monday and more expensive on a Friday.
-On your return trip to Chicago O'Hare Airport, you should consider flying back on a Thursday, and avoid Fridays for better deals.
+Your flight ticket price will generally be cheaper if you fly to Italy on a Tuesday and more expensive on a Thursday.
+On your return trip to Chicago O'Hare Airport, you should consider flying back on a Thursday, and avoid Mondays for better deals.

 How far in advance should I book a flight from Chicago O'Hare Intl Airport to Italy?